-This is just base-level intoductions to financial management for artists breaching 3 subjects:
+This is just a base-level introduction to financial management for artists breaching 3 subjects:

 Taxes, Budgeting, and Banking/Credit

-In part 1, we talk taxes.
+In part 1, we talk about taxes.
 Let's dig in.

 If you so much as breathe air in the United States, you pay taxes.
 Whether that's sales tax, property tax, income tax.
 Everything is fucking taxed.
 So, how do you pay taxes as a freelance artist, independent contractor, or small business?